 Here is what you should know about mental illness in children:

 “It is difficult to say the exact incidence of mental illness in children, because many times they are under-reported.
-But, they are not uncommon,” says Dr Pallavi Joshi, a psychiatrist from Whitefield, Bengaluru.
+But, they are not uncommon,” says Dr Pallavi Joshi.

 1. Attention Deficit Hyperactivity Disorder (ADHD): This is a common disorder found in children.
 Those with ADHD suffer from attention issues, impulsive behaviour and hyperactivity.
 Difficulty sitting in one place, excessive fidgeting and restlessness are some of the other common symptoms.
 A child may act without thinking about the consequences and cause potential harm to others.
 Others may find him intrusive and interrupting.